 As part of the focus on offering the broadest possible range of pathways, and to develop its role as an 'Innovation Centre', MTS is also in discussions with DIFC and other 'Incubator' organisations with a view to providing opportunities for the involvement of Senior school students in developments at such organisations.

 In addition to the academic at Sixth Form, Enrichment Activities include the Duke of Edinburgh International Award, the IPQ (the Independent Project Qualification, participation in which is subject to academic performance), Community Service, Prefect/Student Council, and Model United Nations.
-During the Covid 19 pandemic, the school has provided a number of hardship scholarships to students to enable them to participate in the Duke of Edinburgh International Awards.

 More recent innovations in the curriculum include the Farm Fresh’ Learning space (one of a number of cross-curricular curriculum spaces at the school).
 This delivers a “farm” within the school in which children can grow vegetables and keep rabbits, chickens and ducks.
 The school’s local farmer manages the upkeep of the facility and students enjoy real, practical learning.